Quick guide to children’s access assessments

 • Whether the design of the service is appealing to children;

-Even if your service does not actively target children or seeks to limit access to children below a certain minimum age, it may still be of a kind likely to attract a significant number of children.
+Even if your service does not actively target children or seeks to limit access to children below a certain age, it may still be of a kind likely to attract a significant number of children.

 The Act does not define what is meant by a ‘significant number’ of children.
-This is likely to depend on the nature of the service and should reflect a number or proportion that is material in the context of that service.
+This is likely to depend on the nature and context of the service and should reflect a number or proportion that is material in the context of that service.

 Even a relatively small number of children could be significant in terms of the risk of harm.
 We suggest you should err on the side of caution in making your assessment.

-You are required to record the outcome of your children’s access assessment regardless of its findings.
+You are required to record the outcome of your children’s access assessment regardless of its findings

 All services need to record the outcome of each children’s access assessment.